n4n0GH/ctrack/README.md

 - Edit your profile: age, height, starting weight, gender, activity level, goal (loss / gain / maintain) and daily deficit.
+- **Weight Graph Lines** — add, edit and remove your own horizontal reference lines on the weight chart (a goal weight, a population average, …).
+Each line has a label, a value in kg and a colour.
 - **Cloud Sync (Firebase)** — connect, update or disconnect a Firestore project (see [Firestore integration](#firestore-integration)).
 - **Air-gapped credential transfer** — move your Firebase config between devices